g3chench/cchen/index.md

 ### Resume

-I used to link my resume here, but it contained too much personal information for what is now essentially a demo site.
+I used to link my resume, but it contained too much personal information for what is now essentially a demo site.
 Available upon request.